OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 ### Praqmatic Automated Changelog - PAC

-PAC is capable of analyzing the commits in a VCS and trace them back to the task or change management system involved and capture objects like, caption, description, commits, change set and any other item really, that you configure it to.
+PAC is capable of analyzing the commits in a VCS and trace them back to the task or change management system involved and capture objects like, caption, description, commits, change set and any other items, that you configure it to.
 Data is captured in MarkDown, styled using CSS and Liquid to generate reports supported by templates in both HTML and PDF.

 PAC is a framework, that can be extended to use any VCS and any issue tracking system, provided they have an API.
 Git, Mercurial, Jira, GitHub Issues, Bugzilla and a handful more are already supported.

 Once PAC is configured in your pipeline, you'll get all your future release notes for free.

-Funded by Cryptera, Yxlon International
+Funded by Cryptera and Yxlon International.
 {: .highlight}

 ### MemoryMap

-Is another Jenkins plugin that will visualize the consumption and utilization of memory in the compiled binary.
-It's used within embedded software to make correct utilization of your device's memory an integrated part of your pipeline.
-It simply reads command files and map them agains the map files and then visualize the relation and offers configurable thresholds.
+Is another Jenkins plugin that will visualize the memory map for the compiled binary.
+It's used within embedded software to make correct utilization of your device's memory as an integrated part of your pipeline.
+It simply reads command files and map them against the map files and then visualize the relation and offers configurable thresholds.
 It created as a framework the can support multiple compilers, it currently supports Texas Instruments compiler and GCC.

 Funded by Yxlon International and MAN Diesel & Turbo, the plugin has hundreds of installations.
 {: .highlight}